Wesswanson/Double-Servo-Robotic-Arm/README.md

 ### Colpleted project

 Here are some images and a video of the completed project.
 One of the servos is stripped and doesn't completely work and it wobbles a lot in the video, but all four buttons work and control the two servos.

+Here is a [link](https://drive.google.com/file/d/1gA_3RwZ_o-3KI7g8CzsWBvGc8uZFBJEr/view?usp=sharing) to a video of the robotic arm working.

 ### Reflection